2600hz/kazoo5/doc/blog/bypass_media.md

 When we talk about media, we are talking about the audio packets going to and from an endpoint, where an endpoint could be your desk phone, fax machine, an upstream carrier, etc.

-Let's assume you're calling a number not managed by the Kazoo installation.
+Let's assume you're calling a number not managed by the {% BRAND_NAME %} installation.

 When you make the phone call, the default scenario is:
-1. Your phone calls Kazoo.
+1. Your phone calls {% BRAND_NAME %}.
 Specifically:
     1. Your phone sends an INVITE to the configured Kamailio server
     2. Kamailio forwards the INVITE to a FreeSWITCH server
-    3. Once FreeSWITCH authenticates your phone, it will then ask Kazoo for instructions on how to route your call
+    3. Once FreeSWITCH authenticates your phone, it will then ask {% BRAND_NAME %} for instructions on how to route your call
-2. Kazoo determines the call cannot be handled locally and thus instructs FreeSWITCH to send the call to the configured carrier(s).
+2.  {% BRAND_NAME %} determines the call cannot be handled locally and thus instructs FreeSWITCH to send the call to the configured carrier(s).
     1. FreeSWITCH sends an INVITE (different Call-ID) as instructed.
 3. Once the carrier (and resultant callee) answers, FreeSWITCH handles taking audio from your phone and sending it to the other end (and vice versa).